jeroenmaes/jeroenmaes.github.io/content/posts/2024/06/log-client-certificates-apim/index.md

   - "apim"
 ---

 mTLS is used very often in enterprise integration scenarios.
 Testing this kind of security implementation always requires a lot of effort by both parties.

-Being able to log/trace the actual used Subject and IssuerName can yelp quite a lot.
+Being able to log/trace the actual sent SubjectName and IssuerName can help quite a lot.
-By usin the [trace policy of APIM](https://learn.microsoft.com/en-us/azure/api-management/trace-policy) we can log the values straight to Application Insights:
+By using the [trace policy of APIM](https://learn.microsoft.com/en-us/azure/api-management/trace-policy) we can log the values straight to Application Insights:

 ```
 <policies>